8ogdanovv/code-runner/README.md

 6. You can edit and rerun code snippets as needed.

-7. The editor also supports using the "Tab" key to insert two spaces.

-8. Enjoy coding and testing your JavaScript code with Code Runner!
+7. Enjoy coding and testing your JavaScript code with Code Runner!

 ## Author